EricThomson/CCN_caiman_mesmerize_workshop_2023/README.md

 # CCN January 2023 Workshop

 Materials for the workshop on CaImAn and Mesmerize for Calcium & Voltage Imaging.
+This repo currently only includes installation instructions but we will fill it in with more materials as the workshop approaches.

 This workshop will cover the following topics: